1984 New York City Subway shooting

-Initially, Goetz, dubbed the "Subway Vigilante" by the New York press, received widespread public recognition and support.
-To his supporters, Goetz came to symbolize New Yorkers' frustrations with the high crime rates of the 1980s.
-But public opinion became divided as Goetz's statements and details of the shooting were released by the prosecution.
-Questions of what impact race—and racism—had on Goetz, the public reaction, and the criminal verdict were hotly debated.
 The incident sparked a nationwide debate on crime in major U.S. cities, the legal limits of self-defense, and the extent to which the citizenry could rely on the police to secure their safety.
+Questions of what impact race—and racism—had on Goetz, the public reaction, and the criminal verdict were hotly contested.
+Goetz was dubbed the "Subway Vigilante" by the New York press; to his supporters, he came to symbolize frustrations with the high crime rates of the 1980s.
 The incident has been cited as leading to successful National Rifle Association campaigns to loosen restrictions for concealed carrying of firearms.

 Incident

-In the early afternoon of Saturday, December 22, 1984, four young men from the Bronx, 19-year-olds Barry Allen, Troy Canty, and Darrell Cabey, and 18-year-old James Ramseur, boarded a downtown 2 train (a Broadway–Seventh Avenue express).
-Canty would later testify that the teenagers were en route to rob a video arcade in Manhattan; Allen had previously pleaded guilty to breaking into a video-game machine, and each of the teenagers had been previously arrested or convicted of various charges.
-Goetz boarded the train at the 14th Street station in Manhattan.
-At the time, about fifteen to twenty other passengers were on the R22 subway car, the seventh car of the ten-car train.
+In the early afternoon of December 22, 1984, four men from the Bronx—19-year-olds Barry Allen, Troy Canty, and Darrell Cabey, and 18-year-old James Ramseur—boarded a downtown 2 train (a Broadway–Seventh Avenue express).
+Canty would later testify that the victims were en route to steal from video arcade machines in Manhattan.
+37-year-old Bernhard Goetz boarded the train at the 14th Street station in Manhattan.
+At the time, about fifteen to twenty other passengers were in a R22 subway car, the seventh car of the ten-car train.
+Those involved and witnesses disagree what happened next.

-Troy Canty approached Goetz and made some overture for money: According to Canty, he said, "Can I have $5?"
-According to Goetz, Canty said, "Give me five dollars" in a "normal tone" of voice.
-Goetz subsequently pulled a handgun and fired five shots at the four, wounding them all.
+Troy Canty asked Goetz how he was, and shortly thereafter stood up, approached Goetz, and made some overture for money: According to Canty he alone approached Goetz, and said, "Can I have $5?"
+According to Goetz, Canty was joined by another of the teens and Canty said, "Give me five dollars" in a "normal tone" of voice with a smile on his face.
+In 1986, the NY Court of Appeals concluded from grand jury evidence that Goetz pulled a handgun and fired four shots at the four men, initially striking three of them.
+After initially opening fire, Goetz then bent down to Cabey, who was cowering on the ground, and said, "You don't look so bad.
+Here's another," and shot once again, missing.
 Cabey's spine was severed, resulting in brain damage and partial paralysis.